Western State College of Law: Programs

 Western State offers both full-time and part-time programs.
 The school offers two areas of focus through their Business Law Center and their Criminal Law Practice Center, which are aimed at preparing graduates for a career in business or criminal law through additional training, internships and networking with lawyers.
 The law school also offers certificates in Immigration Law, Family Law, and Real Estate.

-As of January 2024, the school had 274 full-time students and 149 part-time students, and 61 members of faculty.
+As of January 2024, the school had 213 full-time students, 77 part-time students, and 19 full-time and 34 part-time members of the faculty.